-ICT Infrastructure is critical in providing access to the tools and resources needed for modern education, especially in the digital age, where technology is becoming integral to teaching and learning.
-The National Digital Education Strategy 2024/25 - 2029/30 highlights the crucial importance of ICT infrastructure in driving digital transformation within Tanzania's schools and teacher colleges education system.
+Robust ICT infrastructure and equitable access are foundational to modern education, enabling inclusive and effective teaching and learning in an increasingly digital world.
+The National Digital Education Strategy 2024/25 - 2029/30 highlights the importance of ICT infrastructure and access in driving digital transformation within Tanzania's schools and teacher colleges education system.
 To improve learning outcomes through the use of ICT, the Ministry of Education, Science and Technology has been facilitating the provision of ICT infrastructure and access to schools and teacher colleges.
-However, challenges related to equitable ICT infrastructures and access persist.
-In view of this, the Ministry through the

-Commissioner for Education shall ensure that:
+However, challenges related to inclusive and equitable ICT infrastructures and access persist.
+In view of this, the MoEST, through the Commissioner for Education, shall ensure that: